trackmania-rl/tmrl/readme/tuto_library.md

 In other sections, we have seen how to use `tmrl` as a standalone program, thanks to the ready-to-use training pipeline for TrackMania.

-However, as soon as you will want to try more advanced stuff (e.g., using robots, other video games, other training algorithms, etc...), you will need to get your hands dirty with some python coding.
+However, as soon as you want to try more advanced things (e.g., using robots, other video games, other training algorithms, etc.), you will need to get your hands dirty with some python coding.
 This is when you need to start using `tmrl` as a python library.

 In this tutorial, we will learn from A to Z how to implement our own specialized pipeline, in our own robot environment, with our own training algorithm.

-In complement to this tutorial, you may use the [API documentation](https://tmrl.readthedocs.io/en/latest/).

-A minimal, roughly equivalent `tmrl` pipeline is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal.py) (useful if you want to use `tmrl` on your task without delving too deep in the library).

 The full script of the tutorial is available [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto.py).

+You may also want to read the [API documentation](https://tmrl.readthedocs.io/en/latest/).

+In complement, you can find a minimal `tmrl` pipeline [here](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/tuto_minimal.py).

 **Note: some modules can be implemented independently.
 If you are here because you wish to implement your own training algorithm in TrackMania, you should read the [competition tutorial](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) instead.**